Income tax return

 Outsourcing is the easiest and most chosen option.
 And although we are happy to service you, you could try to do it yourself as well if not much has changed in your personal situation.

-- You are employed You are not working internationally
+- You are not working internationally

 - You have no foreign income